TheBabigoon/Discord-Bot/README.md

-# Discord-Bot
-Babigoon's Discord Bot
+# Babigoon's Discord Bot
+How to run it?
+place your token on config.js
+run start.sh